Viretta Park

 Park Overview

-Viretta Park is a small 1.8-acre public park located in the Denny-Blaine neighborhood of Seattle, Washington.
-Situated at the foot of E. John Street at 39th Avenue E., the park stretches down to Lake Washington Boulevard, offering visitors a grassy lookout with views of Lake Washington below steep slopes and brush.
+Tucked away in Seattle's Denny-Blaine neighborhood, Viretta Park is a cozy 1.8-acre green space with a lot to offer.
+Nestled at the foot of E. John Street at 39th Avenue E., this cozy spot extends down to Lake Washington Boulevard, where you'll come across a grassy lookout with stunning views of Lake Washington peeking through the steep slopes and lush vegetation.

 Historical Background

-Named after Viretta Chambers Denny, the daughter-in-law of Seattle pioneer Arthur Denny, the park was originally part of a private development platted in 1901.
-It later became a public park managed by Seattle Parks and Recreation.
+The park bears the name of Viretta Chambers Denny, daughter-in-law to Seattle pioneer Arthur Denny.
+Originally part of a private development platted back in 1901, this little slice of nature eventually transitioned into a public space under the care of Seattle Parks and Recreation.

-Viretta Park gained notoriety in the 1990s due to its proximity to the former home of Kurt Cobain, the lead singer of Nirvana.
-The park's wooden benches have since become an unofficial memorial, often covered in graffiti messages left by fans paying tribute to the late musician.
+While beautiful on its own merits, Viretta Park gained a different kind of significance in the 1990s due to its location next to the former home of Kurt Cobain, Nirvana's iconic frontman.
+The wooden benches have organically evolved into an unofficial memorial, often adorned with handwritten messages from fans paying tribute to the late musician.

 All Features & Facilities